madthanu/alc-strace/mtrace/README.md

 Usage
 -----
+0. Definition: "mtrace", the memory access trace, is a trace of memory writes on mmap-ed regions.

-1. Mtrace produces both the mtrace and the strace.
-Mtrace also produces the object dump files corresponding to the mtrace.
-If the custom-made strace has been previously installed, object files corresponding to the strace would also be produced.
+1. The mtrace utility produces both the mtrace and the strace.
+The utility also produces the object dump files corresponding to the mtrace.
+If the custom-made strace utility has been previously installed, object files corresponding to the strace would also be produced.

-2. Mtrace does not follow children when the given application forks.
-There is currently no way to mtrace the children.
-The strace that is automatically invoked by mtrace, however, follows the children too.
+2. The mtrace utility does not follow children when the given application forks.
+There is currently no way to obtain mtraces of the children.
+The strace utility that is automatically invoked, however, follows the children too.

-3. The common way to run mtrace would be: "mtrace -o my_output_files -- ./a.out".
+3. The common way to run the mtrace utility would be: "mtrace -o my_output_files -- ./a.out".

 4. The syntax is: "mtrace [-s string_length] [-o output_files_prefix] -- &lt;actual application command&gt;"

 5. The '-s' argument is similar to the strace argument, but is defaulted to 0.
-Also, mtrace does not actually care about the string_length, instead outputting the first word that was written in an mwrite.
-The string_length argument is passed to the strace utility, however.
+Also, mtrace does not actually care about the string_length, instead outputting the first word that was written in an mwrite for all string lengths greater than 0.
+The string_length argument is directly passed to the strace utility, however.

 6. If the output_files_prefix is omitted, both the mtrace output and strace output are redirected to std*.